Information for Parents

 (Reference: WSD 3416, RCW 28A.210.260)

-· Communicable skin rash such as scabies, impetigo, or ringworm.
-Child may return to school following proper treatment.
+- Communicable skin rash such as scabies, impetigo, or ringworm.
+Your child may return to school following proper treatment.

-· Pinkeye (conjunctivitis) in one or both eyes.
-The whites of the eyes will appear pink or red, and feel painful and itchy.
-There may be yellow, green or white matter in or around the eye or lashes.
+- Pinkeye (conjunctivitis) in one or both eyes.
+The whites of the eyes will appear pink or red, and feel painful, itchy, swollen and/or water profusely.
+There may be crusty yellow, green or white matter in or around the eye or lashes.
+Call the doctor to see if treatment is needed before returning to school.

-· An infectious condition, including chicken pox, flu, measles, mumps, rubella, etc.
+- An infectious condition, including COVID-19, hand/foot/mouth disease, chickenpox, flu, measles, mumps, rubella, etc.

-If your child’s illness persists or if you have other questions, please call your healthcare provider.
+If your child’s illness persists or if you have other questions, please contact your healthcare provider.

 · Be sure they get plenty of rest each night.